 - Human resources and policies

 - Issues with coworkers or management

-- Boost morale: When there's meaningful follow through on a suggestion that makes a difference, it can re-engage employees and make them feel their voices are heard.
+- Boost employee morale: When there's meaningful follow-through on a suggestion, it can re-engage employees and make them know their voices are heard — improving employee morale.

-- Enhanced problem-solving: If the team knows that feedback is taken seriously, they are more likely to continuously hunt for and highlight opportunities to improve systems and processes.
+- Improve problem-solving: If the team knows that feedback is taken seriously, they are more likely to continuously hunt for and highlight opportunities to improve systems and processes.